 Another important feature of Stellar Data Recovery is its support for all file formats and drives.
 It is an adaptable provider that will recover data from hard drives (internal and external), memory cards, flash drives, and optical media like CDs and DVDs.

 However, Stellar’s advanced features do come at a cost.
 The platform is not the most expensive, but it’s still somewhat pricey.
-There are six different plans available, ranging from free to $299 per year.
-Most businesses will be well served by the Standard plan, costing $49.99 per annual subscription.

 Read our full Stellar Data Recovery review.

 EaseUS isn't overstating the 'Wizard' part of this software's title – it really is 'wizard' in the sense of being good at something.
 EaseUS Data Recovery Wizard is straightforward to use, taking you step-by-step through the recovery process.
 Run EaseUS Data Recovery Wizard Pro quickly enough after disaster has occurred and it'll be able to resurrect just about everything, from inadvertently-deleted partitions to virus-ruined files.